 - Rh antibody screening to determine if you need Rhesus immunoglobulin.

 Your baby’s foetal age is now 23 weeks.
 At this stage, your baby is about 700g, with a crown-to-rump length of between 23 and 25cm.
-For those who are still enjoying the food comparisons, your baby will now be about the size of a large corn on the cob.
+For those who are still enjoying the food comparisons, your baby will now be about the size of a head of cauliflower or a large corn on the cob.

 Your baby will be continuing to increase their protective fat stores and their hair, which, to date, has been white due to a lack of pigment, is starting to get some colour.
 Also around this time, the nostrils will be opening up, and your baby will start to “breathe” amniotic fluid through the nose.